Craig-97/Angular-Pokemon/README.md

 # AngularPokemon

-The app allows uses Angular 8 to view original 151 Pokemon with search and filtering using the PokeAPI.
+The app uses Angular 8 to view original 151 Pokemon with search and filtering using the PokeAPI.

 ### Homepage